littensy/charm/README.md

 ### Nested Effects

-Effects can be nested inside other effects.
-When the outer effect re-runs, inner effects from the previous run are automatically cleaned up, and new inner effects are created if needed.
-The system ensures proper execution order; outer effects always run before their inner effects:
+An effect is _nested_ if it was created during the execution of another effect.
+In Charm, when an effect with nested effects re-runs or gets cleaned up, the nested effects from the previous run are automatically cleaned up and re-created if needed.
+This prevents memory leaks and ensures that outer effects always run before their inner effects:

 ```luau
 local getPrintCount, setPrintCount = signal(true)